wckdrzr/Gaspar/README.md

 - Feel free to use `&` or `|` to join types; they will have the same effect.

-- The bitwize NOT operator `~` will remove the type; particularly useful as above, or when you want to override the parent attribute on the controller class
+- The bitwize NOT operator `~` will remove the type; particularly useful as above, or when you want to override the parent attribute on the controller class.

 - Exports will only work if they are configured to output in `gaspar.config.json`